Two FE Week journalists scooped the top further education prizes at the CIPR Education Journalism Awards 2016 at a ceremony in London last night.

 Now in their twelfth year, the awards celebrate the best and brightest education and skills journalists for the academic year 2015/16, and attracted entrants from The Guardian, TES, Financial Times, ITV and BBC News.

-John Dickens, chief reporter at FE Week’s sister paper Schools Week also took a top accolade, winning first place in the Outstanding National Education Journalism category.
+John Dickens, chief reporter at FE Week’s sister paper FE Week also took a top accolade, winning first place in the Outstanding National Education Journalism category.
 Dickens beat off four other reporters who were also shortlisted: Jon Severs, Richard Vaughan, Helen Ward and Kaye Wiggins, all from the TES.

-Schools Week Editor Laura McInerney was shortlisted in the category for editorial excellence.
+FE Week Editor Laura McInerney was shortlisted in the category for editorial excellence.

 Editor of FE Week, Nick Linford, said: “Last night was well deserved recognition for our talented reporters as well as for both newspapers and all of the team.”